Islandora/Crayfish/Houdini/README.md

  - /identify/
  - /convert/

-Houdini only accepts `GET` requests containing the path an image in Fedora at both of these endpoints.
+Houdini is meant for use with API-X, and accepts `GET` and `OPTIONS` requests to those endpoints.
+The `OPTIONS` requests are for use with the API-X service loading mechanism, and return RDF describing the service for API-X.  The `GET` requests are used to execute the services, and must contain the URI to an image in Fedora in the `ApixLdpResource` header.

 ### Identify